 In 1997 I gave the teaching up to focus on my practice and raising a young family.
 I returned for a short while to Academia (at the then Australian College of Natural Medicine), before deciding that my expertise and passion lay in clinical practice, here I have remained to this day and hope to for many more years to come.

 During the intervening years I have kept up a steady pace of new and interesting learning in the field of Neuro Linguistic Programming (NLP) and Acceptance and Commitment Therapy (ACT).
 As such, I am also an accredited Master Practitioner of NLP and an accredited ACT Therapist.
-2018 marks my return to Life Coaching, after a two year break.
+For some years now I have also offered Life Coaching - as a separate and unique service.
+You can learn more about this service over at my dedicated Life Coaching site - greghorgan.com.
+What I ache learned from NLP & ACT also form an integral part of my Acupuncture practice; and always will.

 In addition to my Acupuncture qualifications, I also hold the following Degree, Diplomas, Certificates & Certifications: